MRAlirad/practice-nextjs/Note.md

 4. route.tex => for creating APIs
 5. not-found.tsx => for showing custom errors
 6. error.tsx => showing general custom error pages

+## Dynamic Routes

+A Dynamic Route is a route with a parameter.

+we crate a folter and wrap the parameter into a [] and create a page file in it => [id]